HL7/davinci-ra/input/pagecontent/cc-remark.md

 `PUT [base]/MeasureReport/[id]`

 {% include examplebutton.html example="put-risk-adjustment-coding-gap-report-with-remark-example" b_title = "Click Here to See Example PUT Risk Adjustment Coding Gap Report with Remarks Added" %}

+#### Sending the full MeasureReport with added Remarks as a transaction Bundle to Payer
+`POST [base]/Bundle/`

+{% include examplebutton.html example="post-risk-adjustment-coding-gap-report-with-remark-bundle-example" b_title = "Click Here to See Example PUT Transactoin Bundle for Risk Adjustment Coding Gap Report with Remarks Added" %}

 #### Using Patch to update the Payer's MeasureReport with Remarks
 `PATCH [base]/MeasureReport/[id]`